 If you want to be a skier, you might break your leg.
 But legs heal, and so do hearts.

 “There are no good guys out there”.
-Do we really believe this?
+Do you really believe this?

 We don’t use these broad, generalized terms in our regular lives, why do we think it makes sense to do this with our love lives?